cherrypy/cherrypy/sphinx/source/basics.rst

 The :func:`cherrypy.quickstart` approach is fine for a single application, but lacks the capacity to host several applications with the server.
-To achieve this, one must use the :func:`cherrypy.tree.mount` function as
+To achieve this, one must use the :meth:`cherrypy.tree.mount <cherrypy._cptree.Tree.mount>` function as follow:
-follow:

 .. code-block:: python